INSTRUCTIONS FOR FINAL PREPARATION

 Checklist (see detailed instructions below)

-- [ ] Format article using JAIR style
+- [ ] Make any final changes required by the editor and format article using JAIR style

 - [ ] Have your article proofread.

 - [ ] Create any optional online appendices

 - [ ] Fill out source code release, and sent as well (but only necessary if you are releasing source code in an online appendix).

-- [ ] Forward announcement to any special mailing lists or newsgroups.
+- [ ] After publicaiton, you can forward announcement to any special mailing lists or newsgroups.

 Once a paper has been accepted for publication in JAIR, you should follow the procedure outlined below.
 The final version of your manuscript is due to us *within two months* of the acceptance date.
 If you require more than two months, please request an extension from the editor.